mallereusement/CP_sandpile/README.md

 - intialize shape and look how long it takes to get detroyed by added sand
 - make animations of avalanches
 -

+#### Questions
+- Power spectrum
+- heatmap: avalanches only at boundarys of grid?